Step 1 to Becoming a UT Tyler Student: Connecting You to Your Success

 Choosing a college is one of the most important decisions you will make.
 When you apply at The University of Texas at Tyler, you’re starting on an important path to ensure your future success as a student and in your career.

 UT Tyler offers more than 80 undergraduate and graduate degree programs.
-Because our classes are small, about 26 students for most classes, you’ll never be just a face in the crowd.
+Because our classes are small, with an 18:1 average student-professor ratio, you’ll never be just a face in the crowd.
 Our professors share their expertise while nurturing your development as a student, scholar and future professional ready to make a difference in your community.
-It’s no wonder that 3 out of 5 of our graduates have job offers before graduation.
+It’s no wonder that many of our graduates have job offers before graduation.

 We Make It Easy to Apply at UT Tyler